folkarps/FAMDB/README.md

 * Tigershark
 * Wolfenswan
 * Pooter
+* Lexer

-For help contact Pooter on discord at Pooter#7054 or on the FolkArps discord (www.folkarps.com)
+For help contact Lexer on discord at on the FolkArps discord (Link found at https://www.folkarps.com)